bartificer/programming-by-stealth/docs/pbs94.md

 We saw how encapsulation helped make our code easier to understand, maintain, re-use, and share.
 Just encapsulation is already a big win over a plethora of independent variables and functions representing different concepts all mixed up together in the one name-space.

 Once you start encapsulating your data and functions into objects you soon realise that, like the physical things all around us, objects in our computer code fall into related groups of similar things.
-An object representing one imaginary currency as as much like an object representing another as my bicycle is to yours!
+An object representing one imaginary currency is as much like an object representing another as my bicycle is to yours!

 This is where the concept of a class comes in.
 A class defines the names of the pieces of data needed to represent a collection of related objects, and, the functions that will operate on that data.

 In the case of imaginary currencies, a class could specify that all imaginary currencies have properties named `name`, `descriptionHTML`, `symbol`, `symbolHTML`, and `numDecimalPlaces`.
 The class could then define all the functions that all imaginary currency objects will contain, for example `describe()`, `describeHTML()`, `as()`, and `asHTML()`.

 And finally, a class must specify the mechanism for constructing objects based on a description.
-In our hypothetical example words, our imaginary currency class would need to provide a function for turning a list of data about a specific imaginary currency into an object that represents that imaginary currency.
+In our hypothetical example, our imaginary currency class would need to provide a function for turning a list of data about a specific imaginary currency into an object that represents that imaginary currency.
 Quite wisely, computer scientists call these functions *constructors*.

 The constructor for an imaginary currency class would need to accept a name, an HTML description, plain-text & HTML symbols, and a number of decimal places as arguments.
 The constructor would then use that information to build and return an object representing that imaginary currency.